Department of Transport and Regional Services

 The Department of Transport and Regional Services (DOTARS) was an Australian government department that existed between October 1998 and December 2007.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the departmental website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the departmental website.

-According to the Administrative Arrangements Order (AAO) made on 21 October 1998, the Department dealt with:
+According to the Administrative Arrangements Order made on 21 October 1998, the Department dealt with: